 Although distributions are generally treated as taxable to you in the year they are paid, distributions declared in October, November or December but paid in January are taxable as if they were paid in December.
-A percentage of the Fund's dividends paid to corporate shareholders may be eligible for the corporate dividends-received deduction.
-This percentage may, however, be reduced as a result of the Fund's securities lending activities or high portfolio turnover rate.
-The character and tax status of all distributions will be available to shareholders after the close of each calendar year.

 The Fund may be subject to foreign withholding or other foreign taxes on income or gain from certain foreign securities.
 In general, the Fund may deduct these taxes in computing its taxable income.
-Under certain circumstances, the Fund may elect to pass-through these taxes to you.
-If this election is made, a proportionate amount of such taxes will constitute a distribution to you, which would allow you either (i) to credit such proportionate amount of foreign taxes against your U.S. federal income tax liability or (ii) to take such amount as an itemized deduction.
+Rather than deducting these foreign taxes, if more than 50% of the Fund's total assets at the close of a taxable year consists of stock or securities of foreign corporations, the Fund may make an election to treat a proportionate amount of those taxes as constituting a distribution to each shareholder, which would generally allow you either (i) to credit (subject to certain holding period and other limitations) that proportionate amount of taxes against your U.S. Federal income tax liability as a foreign tax credit or (ii) to take that amount as an itemized deduction.